OniroAI/MonoDepth-PyTorch/README.md

 ## Purpose

 Purpose of this repository is to make more lightweighted model for depth estimation with better accuracy.
 In our version of MonoDepth we used Resnet50 as encoder.
-It was slightly changed (with one more lateral shrinkage) as well as in the original repo
+It was slightly changed (with one more lateral shrinkage) as well as in the original repo.
-ALso we add Resnet18 version and used batch normalisation in both cases for training stability.
+Also we add Resnet18 version and used batch normalisation in both cases for training stability.
 Moreover, we made flexible feature extractor with any version of original Resnet from torchvision models zoo with option to use pretrained models.